-- > Development and dissemination of technologies related to the utilization of eco-friendly materials, recycling and proper disposal of waste to solve the problem of marine plastics. - > Dissemination of technology related to food residues and other waste treatment (improvement of waste re-use technology). - ASEAN-Japan technical infrastructure development to improve e-waste (e-waste) treatment technology. - > Promotion of the formation of rules such as the unification of standards for recyclable products (containers, etc.). - > Implementation of continuous awareness-raising activities and design of financial incentives in the field of decarbonization and public health to enable people to acquire habits such as thorough 3Rs (e.g. awareness of 'mottainai'). - > Development of a Public Private Academic Partnership in Circular Economy to accelerate the integration of arterial and venous industries
+- > Promotion of the formation of rules such as the unification of standards for recyclable products (containers, etc.). - > Implementation of awareness-raising activities and design of financial incentives in the field of public health to enable people to thoroughly acquire habits such as 3Rs (i.e. awareness of 'mottainai'). - > Development and dissemination of technologies related to the utilization of eco-friendly materials, recycling and proper disposal of waste to solve the problem of marine debris. - > Dissemination of technologies related to the management of food residues and other waste to improve waste re-use technology. - > ASEAN-Japan joint development of technical infrastructure for E-waste management. - > Development of a Public-Private-Academic Partnership in Circular Economy to accelerate the integration of arterial and venous industries

-■ Improving resilience and wellbeing in ASEAN Member States
+■ Improving resilience and well-being in ASEAN Member States